NoroffFEU/development-platforms/svelte-case-study.md

 - If your script should be a instance, you just switch out module for instance.

+#### Syntax

+Svelte application components are defined with `.svelte` files.
+Wich are HTML files extended with templating syntax that is based on Javascript and is similar to JSX.

 ## Strengths

 - The building time is much faster when compared to react or even other frameworks.